gongybable/gongybable.github.io/pages/Knowledge_Base/neural_network/index.md

 # Machine Learning Cheat Sheet — Neural Network

 ## Perceptron
-> Perceptron is a single layer of neural network.

 ![alt text](perceptron.png) <br />
+<small>*Perceptron is a single layer of neural network.*</small>

 ## Neural Networks
-> A neural network consists multiple layers of perceptron.
+A neural network consists multiple layers of perceptron.
 It has three parts: input layer, hidden layers and output layer.
-The training samples define the input and output layers. <br />
+The training samples define the input and output layers.

-> When the output layer is a categorical variable, then the neural network is a way to address classification problems.
+When the output layer is a categorical variable, then the neural network is a way to address classification problems.
 When the output layer is a continuous variable, then the network can be used to do regression.
 When the output layer is the same as the input layer, the network can be used to extract intrinsic features.
 The number of hidden layers defines the model complexity and modeling capacity.

-### Gradient Descent Deduction
+### Gradient Descent The Math
 Assume the following scenario, we need to classify `m` points into 2 groups, each point has `p` features, which is represented by <code>(X<sub>1</sub>,X<sub>2</sub>,...,X<sub>p</sub>)</code>.
 Say we are using one layer neural networks to do that.

 We feed in point `P1`, after the neuron we get <code>WX+b</code>; We apply activation function on <code>WX+b</code> (let us assume we use sigmoid function), and we can get the probability for P1 in class 1 is <code>y&#770;<sub>11</sub>=S(WX+b)</code>, and probability for P1 in class 2 is <code>y&#770;<sub>12</sub>=1-S(WX+b)</code>.